maknz/slack/README.md

 composer require maknz/slack:0.1.*
 ```

-Better yet, use a specific release (e.g. 0.1.0).
-Before the package is 1.0, I might make backwards-compatible breaks.
+I might make BC breaks on 0.x branches (e.g. 0.2, 0.3) but not on the minor releases (e.g. 0.1.3).

 ### Service provider and alias